 As the youngest were born, the oldest were leaving home and having their own families.

 George Gillott was born 10th October 1888 at 5 Dun St, St. Philips Sheffield, to Charles Gillott and Mary Ann Hinchcliffe.
-He was a Tram Driver based at the Hillsborough Depot. and it was Esme’s job to take him his dinner each day.
+Following WW1, he became a Tram Driver based at the Hillsborough Depot. and it was Esme’s job to take him his dinner each day.
 It was believed he fought in France during the 1914-18 War, but his war records state he was restricted to UK service from 1915 -18, due to his suffering from varicose veins, but by early November 1918, he was deemed fit enough to be sent to France.
 He was discharged in April 1919.